What does a Esthetician do?

 Is becoming a Esthetician a good career path?

-An esthetician works in the beauty industry, focusing on skincare.
-They help clients look and feel their best.
-This job involves facials, waxing, and other skin treatments.
+An Esthetician works in the beauty industry, focusing on skin care.
+They help clients with facials, waxing, and other skin treatments.
+This job offers a chance to work in a creative and rewarding field.
 Estheticians often work in spas, salons, or medical offices.
-They need to stay updated on the latest skincare trends and techniques.
+They can also choose to work independently.

 - Pros: